Friday, 13 January 2023

 Origin of the Tughlaq sultans of India; their connection to present-day Afghanistan

-"He sat on his horse like a leopard on a hill.
-His open mouth smelt like an armp-pit, whiskers fell from his chin like pubic hair. " [4]
+“He sat on his horse like a leopard on a hill.
+His open mouth smelled like an armpit, whiskers fell from his chin like pubic hair.”
+[4]

-The Qaraunas appear to have been offspring of Mongol men and Indian women (captured from Punjab and Sind in their raids).
-Qara means black in Mongolian and Turki languages, and it is assumed that they had darker complexion.
-Marco Polo referred to them as 'half-breeds', and that Qarauna was another name for Negudari.
+The Qaraunas appear to have been the offspring of Mongol men and Indian women captured from Punjab and Sind during their raids.
+"Qara" means black in both Mongolian and Turki languages, suggesting a darker complexion.
+Marco Polo described them as "half-breeds" and equated the term Qarauna with Negudari.

 "Many towns and villages across this plain have tall, thick earthen ramparts to protect them against the bands of marauders known as Qaraunas who infest these parts.
 And why are they called Qaraunas, which means ‘mongrels’ in our language?
 When these people set out to rob and pillage the land, they cast diabolical spells that turn daylight to darkness until it is virtually impossible to see anything.
 And they spread this darkness over an area that takes seven days to cross.
 They know the lie of the land inside out, so when they have summoned the darkness they ride side by side – sometimes as many as 10,000 at once, sometimes more, sometimes less – and commandeer the plain they mean to rob so utterly that no one in their path can escape them and everything, man, beast and object, is liable to be seized.
 And when they have captured the men, they kill all the elderly and cart off the young to sell them as serfs and slaves.
 Their king is called Neguder.
 And this Neguder went with a good 10,000 of his own men to the court of Chagatai, a brother of the Great Khan, and stayed with him, because Chagatai was his uncle and a mighty lord."
 [5]